gsagoo/LorenzAttractorOctave/README.md

 # LorenzAttractor

 Gnu Octave Script: Lorenz Attractor
-(Could be run under MatLab as an alternative)
+(Could be run under Matlab as an alternative)

 Instructions for use